Out-Law Guide 11 min. read

 The court must have regard to all the circumstances of the case in determining whether the defendant has satisfied the requirements above and make allowance for editorial judgment in determining whether it was reasonable for the defendant to believe that publishing the statement complained of was in the public interest.
 This defence is available whether the statement complained of was one of fact or opinion.

-Allowance is specifically made in the DA 2013 for a neutral account of a dispute to which the claimant is a party, without taking steps to verify the truth of the allegations reported - previously known as a reportage defence.
+DA 2013 specifically makes allowance for a neutral account of a dispute to which the claimant is a party, without taking steps to verify the truth of the allegations reported - previously known as a reportage defence.
 The court should disregard any omission by the defendant to verify the truth of the allegations reported when assessing whether it was reasonable for the defendant to believe that publishing the statement complained of was in the public interest.

 There are a number of defences available to internet intermediaries.